www.rockingscots.co.uk

 as the top two pics but we are assured that they most definitely are.
 So,

-left to right: Davie Batchelor; Jimmy Brand; George Gilmour; Ricky Archibald and
+left to right: Davey Batchelor; Jimmy Brand; George Gilmour; Ricky Archibald and

 Alistair Cleminson respectively.
 Note that tartan trews